 Lastly, a german smear allows you to achieve a similar finish however instead of applying a latex whitewash or limewash one would use a mortar wash.
 This will add a lot of texture to the brick while partially covering some of the brick that creates an old-world aesthetic that you may find on a century-old cottage.

 Whether you are thinking about a limewash, whitewash, or a german smear, the idea is pretty much the same.
 It is to partially cover the bricks while softening the naturally harsh color of the brick.
 All three methods will help you to achieve similar results but the most accessible method is to use a water-based latex paint whitewash.

 Whitewashing brick is a great way to tone down brickwork while retaining its natural texture and warmth.
-Another great thing about opting for whitewashed brick is that you can easily get the job done with leftover white latex paint; however, you may be interested in a paint product that is formulated especially for whitewashing the brick.
-In which case, call off the search!
-In an attempt to narrow things down for you we present the highest-rated and best overall latex-based paint which is specially formulated for whitewashing brick.
-Read on to find out more!
+Another great thing about opting for whitewashed brick is that you can easily get the job done with leftover white latex paint.
+But there is also specialized whitewash paint you can buy everywhere.

 How to Whitewash Brick